25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

-The `AcmeERP.usp_ConvertToBase` stored procedure is designed to convert a monetary amount from a given currency to the base currency used by the AcmeERP system.
-By accepting a currency code (`@@CurrencyCode`), the amount to be converted (`@@Amount`), and the conversion date (`@@ConversionDate`), the procedure queries the `AcmeERP.ExchangeRates` table to retrieve the applicable exchange rate for the specified date.
-It then applies this rate to the input amount to compute the equivalent value in the base currency, ensuring accurate financial calculations for reporting, accounting, or transaction processing within the enterprise resource planning (ERP) system.
-This functionality is critical for multinational operations, enabling consistent and standardized financial reporting across different currencies.
+The `AcmeERP.usp_ConvertToBase` stored procedure converts a given monetary amount from a specified currency into the base currency of the Acme ERP system.
+It uses the `AcmeERP.ExchangeRates` table to retrieve the appropriate exchange rate for the given currency code and conversion date.
+The procedure takes the currency code (`@@CurrencyCode`), the amount to be converted (`@@Amount`), and the conversion date (`@@ConversionDate`) as input parameters and returns the equivalent amount in the base currency.
+This allows for consistent reporting and financial analysis across different currencies within the Acme ERP system.

 ---